pdp10/sbpipe/docs/getting_started/quick_examples.md

 ```

 ### Model simulation
+This example should complete within 1 minute.
 For this example, the mathematical model is coded in Python.
 The following model file must be saved in `quick_example/Models/insulin_receptor.py`.
 ```
 # insulin_receptor.py